PHP: Handle secrets

 👋 Welcome to the Stackhero documentation!

-- Deploy your application in seconds with a simple
+- Deploy your PHP application to production in seconds with a simple

-git push.- Use your own domain name and benefit from the automatic configuration of HTTPS certificates for enhanced security.
+git push.- Use your own domain, with automatic HTTPS certificates configured for you—no manual steps required.

-- Enjoy peace of mind with automatic backups, one-click updates, and straightforward, transparent, and predictable pricing.
+- Take advantage of automatic backups, one-click updates, and straightforward, predictable pricing.
+Stackhero manages these aspects so you can focus on your code.

 For production and staging environments, it is essential to store sensitive data, such as tokens and passwords, securely.
 Rather than hardcoding secrets in your repository, it is best to use environment variables.
 You can add these variables in the Stackhero dashboard, and then retrieve them in your code.
 For example, if you create an environment variable called mySecret, you can access it in PHP like this: